ioccc-src/winner/2006/toledo3/README.md

 4. It will not update the window while it is "thinking"

-5. The space character has many useful applications, specially when it comes to the character limit (8).
+5. The space character has many useful applications, especially when it comes to the character limit (8).

 6. I still don't understand what to do after semicolons. :P

 ### CHALLENGES